Existence Serrin type results for the Dirichlet problem for the prescribed mean curvature equation in Riemannian manifolds: Introduction

-Putting together theorem \ref{exist_hiperbolicoHmenor1} and our non existence result for Hadamard manifolds \cite[Cor.
+We note that our non-existence result for Hadamard manifolds \cite[Cor.
 1 p.
-3]{artigonaoexist:inpress} with theorem \ref{T_exist_Spruck} of Spruck, one can deduce: the Serrin sharp solvability criterion for arbitrary constant $H$ as stated in theorem \ref{SharpSerrin} above, also holds in the hyperbolic case \cite[Th.
+3]{artigonaoexist} guaranties that Theorem \ref{exist_hiperbolicoHmenor1} is sharp (see also \cite[Th.
 7 p.
-5]{artigonaoexist:inpress}.
+5]{artigonaoexist}).
+Besides, putting together Spruck's existence theorem \cite[Th.
+1.4 p.
+787]{spruck} one can deduce that the Serrin sharp solvability criterion for constant $H$ stated in Theorem \ref{SharpSerrin} also holds in the hyperbolic space (see also \cite[Th.
+8 p.
+5]{artigonaoexist}).